alimony/gifduration-script/README.md

     Total duration: 0 ms (0.00 seconds)
     ---

 GIF files that are not animated will return a duration of zero.
-All other file types will return the message "Not a GIF image".
+All other file types will return the message `Not a GIF image`.

 ## Website